UNC-Libraries/SCTS-Documentation/Labelling and Putting Stuff Away.md

 ![create_top_container_record_carton](https://user-images.githubusercontent.com/62356141/81598696-b7b93580-9395-11ea-9b69-80f8a200f2c1.png)

-Once you've selected the correct container type, type the container number in the "Indicator" field, then click on "Create and Link to Top Container."
+Once you've selected the correct container type, type the container number in the "Indicator" field, then click on "Add Location."
 ![create_top_container_record_carton_9](https://user-images.githubusercontent.com/62356141/81598706-b982f900-9395-11ea-9cd4-4edea1e0e7a9.png)
+Scroll down to the "Location" drop menu and select "Browse."

+[Insert photo here]

+You will now see a list of all shelf locations.

+Use the facets or "Filter by Text" box to find the correct shelf, then click on "Link to Locations."

+The location will now appear in the "Location" field.
+"Create and Link to Top Container."

 If applicable, use the "Child Type" and "Child Indicator" fields to record sub-containers such as folders.
 Make sure to put a " -- " between the subcontainer numbers as shown below.
 ![with_folders](https://user-images.githubusercontent.com/62356141/81601250-9c9bf500-9398-11ea-888d-1209650021b4.png)